markonbizz/QuickManuals/yx_server_guide.md

 - **Restart your terminal** to take effects

 2. Check **nvm version**:
-	- By executing following lines to insure nvm was installed correctly:
+	- By executing following lines to insure **"nvm"** was installed correctly:
  		```sh
    		nvm --version
    		```